 Why Comparing Car Insurance Quotes is Important

 Comparing car insurance quotes side-by-side is important because every car insurance company calculates rates differently.
-Certain characteristics about you could make one insurer much more affordable than another.
+Certain characteristics about you could make one option much more affordable than another, and switching car insurance could save you hundreds of dollars per year.

 For example, all insurers tend to charge higher rates for young drivers than others, but certain insurers charge particularly expensive rates for teens, making them a poor choice for young drivers looking for savings.
 Age is one of many factors used to calculate rates, and these factors can alter your quote by thousands of dollars per year.
 We’ve highlighted how much rates can change between the cheapest and most expensive insurer for some of the most important of these factors.